SamuelMarks/dag1/docs/design.rst

 - ``Restore([]byte) error``: Restores the App state from a snapshot.

-Reciprocally, ``AppProxy`` relays transactions from the App to Lachesis via a native Go channel - ``SubmitCh`` - which ties into the application differently depending on the type of proxy (Socket or Inmem).
+Reciprocally, ``AppProxy`` relays transactions from the App to DAG1 via a native Go channel - ``SubmitCh`` - which ties into the application differently depending on the type of proxy (Socket or Inmem).

-Lachesis asynchronously processes transactions and eventually feeds them back to the App, in consensus order and bundled into blocks, with a **CommitBlock** call.
-Transactions are just raw bytes and Lachesis does not need to know what they represent.
+DAG1 asynchronously processes transactions and eventually feeds them back to the App, in consensus order and bundled into blocks, with a **CommitBlock** call.
+Transactions are just raw bytes and DAG1 does not need to know what they represent.
 Therefore, encoding and decoding transactions is done by the App.

 See the :ref:`api` section for more details about the Proxy API.